ApiLogicServer/Docs/docs/Tutorial.md

 &nbsp;
 > **Key Takeway -  Extensible Rules, Kafka Message Produced**<br>Rule-based logic is extensible with Python, here producing a Kafka message with 20 lines of code.

 &nbsp;

+### 3.e Customize the Data Model

+You can also alter the data model, while preserving customizations.
+For more information, see [Database Design Changes](https://apilogicserver.github.io/Docs/Database-Changes/).

+&nbsp;

 ## Testing